TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.44.md

 ---

 For each tree is known by its own fruit.
-For of thorns men do not gather figs, nor of a bramble bush gather they grapes.
+For people don't gather figs from thorns, nor do they gather grapes from a bramble bush.